microsoft/azure-data-manager-for-energy-power-bi-connector/README.md

 ## Testing the Connector

-To test the connector you must configure your Microsoft Energy Data Services instance, and connector first.
+To test the connector you must configure your Azure Data Manager for Energy instance, and connector first.

-### Configuring Microsoft Energy Data Services
+### Configuring Azure Data Manager for Energy

 Add the below URI as a Single Page Application (SPA) redirect URI to your AD Application